wmswc/wmswc.github.io/_pages/volunteering.md

 <p align="center"> <img src= "/images/CommunityService_2023.png" width="450" height="100"> </p>

-Our volunteering program at Berkeley Middle School has been a key part of our club since January 2018.
+Our mentorship program at Berkeley Middle School has been a key part of our club since January 2018.
 We have been fortunate enough to receive three [ACM Student Chapter Excellence Awards](https://www.acm.org/chapters/student-chapter-excellence-awards/past-winners/past-winners) for Outstanding Community Service in 2018, 2019, and 2023.

 <p align="center"> <font size="5"> Pictures and Videos! </font> </p>